-2. Interior Gateway Routing protocol (IGRP):
+2. Interior Gateway Routing Protocol (IGRP):

 Difference between RIP and IGRP:

-|1||RIP stands for Routing Information Protocol.||IGRP Stands For Interior Gateway Routing protocol.|
+|1||RIP stands for Routing Information Protocol.||IGRP stands for Interior Gateway Routing protocol.|

-|2||RIP works on Bellman Ford algorithm.||IGRP also works on Bellman ford Algorithm.|
+|2||RIP works on the Bellman Ford algorithm.||IGRP also works on Bellman ford Algorithm.|

-|3||It is a industry standard dynamic routing protocol.||It is a Cisco standard routing protocol.|
+|3||It is an industry standard dynamic routing protocol.||It is a Cisco standard routing protocol.|

-|4||It is basically use for smaller size organization.||It is basically use for medium to larger size organization in the network.|
+|4||It is used for smaller organizations.||It is basically used for medium to larger size organizations in the network.|

 |5||RIP is a distance vector protocol.||IGRP is also a distance vector protocol.|

-|6||It allow maximum hop count upto 15.||It allow maximum hop count upto 255.|
+|6||It allows maximum hop count of upto 15.||It allows maximum hop count upto 255.|

-|7||It’s administrative distance is 120.||It’s administrative distance is 100.|
+|7||Its administrative distance is 120.||Its administrative distance is 100.|

 |8||It is not a more intelligent dynamic routing protocol.||It is a more intelligent routing protocol than RIP.|